heubych/uTradeFi_Documentation/docs/investmentprocess.md

 ## Step 2: Define the asset allocation of the synthetic trackers

-The asset allocation of the synthetic tracker can be changed by converting the orginal investment capital into another asset or asset class: e.g. convert from ETH to BTC.
+The asset allocation of the synthetic tracker can be changed by converting the original investment capital into another asset or asset class: e.g. convert from ETH to BTC.
 This is done via specific menus in the App.
-The convertion from an asset to another one is done in real time at the previaling prices provided by oracle blockchains.
+The conversion from an asset to another one is done in real time at the prevailing prices provided by oracle blockchains.
 There are no bid/ask spreads nor real buy/sell via exchanges.
-The trades are executred on a peer-to-contract model.
+The trades are executed on a peer-to-contract model.

 The simplest form of trade are "Simple trade" with an immediate execution.
 These trades are executed directly after the capture and don't rely on triggers to be executed
 * Buy/sell now